-Normally, Bun thit nuong is served with some types of fresh vegetables including bean sprouts, lettuce, basil, mint and fish sauce.
+Typically, Bun thit nuong is served with some types of fresh vegetables including bean sprouts, lettuce, basil, mint and fish sauce.

 Bun thit nuong is usually served in a bowl with a layer of fresh vegetables, a layer of vermicelli and topped with roasted meat and then added a little bit of roasted peanut and green onion.

-b) Bun cha
+b) Bun Cha

 Grilled meat and fish sauce are served in two separate bowls.
-When eating, diners will first dip the grilled meat into dipping sauce, then eat with vermicelli and vegetables.
+When eating, diners will first dip the grilled meat into the dipping sauce, then eat with vermicelli and vegetables.